Shinee: 2013–2014: Dream Girl, Why So Serious?, Boys Meet U, Everybody and I'm Your Boy

+On September 29, SM Entertainment announced that Shinee's fifth EP, Everybody, would be released on October 14.
 In November 2013, Shinee won Artist of the Year at the Melon Music Awards, one of the biggest award ceremonies in the country, which awards prizes based on digital sales and online votes.
 It was the first time the group won the prize.
-On September 29, SM Entertainment announced that Shinee's fifth EP, Everybody, would be released on October 14.
-On November 6, 2013, SM Entertainment announced its week-long music festival called SM Town Week.
+SM Entertainment announced its week-long music festival called SM Town Week.
 Shinee's concert, titled The Wizard, opened the event on December 21 at the Kintex in Ilsan.

 On January 29, 2014, it was announced that Shinee would hold their third Korean solo concert, Shinee World III, in March, with shows added in Latin America.
 On February 24, the mayor of Gangnam District, Shin Yeon-hee, announced that Shinee had been appointed honorary ambassadors of the district.
 On April 2, Shinee released a live concert album from their second solo concert.
 On June 25, Universal Music Japan released Shinee's tenth Japanese single, "Lucky Star", as their first release under EMI Records.
 On September 24, Universal Music Japan released the group's third Japanese album, I'm Your Boy, preceded by the singles "Boys Meet U", "3 2 1", and "Lucky Star".
 From September till December 2014 Shinee embarked on their third Japan tour.
 It started off at Chiba on September 28, with 30 scheduled performances around the country.

 On December 11, 2014, the group released their third live concert album, from Shinee World III, held in Olympic Gymnastics Arena on March 8 and 9 the same year.
 It contained two CDs with a total of 33 tracks.
 SM Entertainment stated on December 15 that Shinee sold out the World Memorial Hall in Kobe, Japan, with 16,000 fans attending between December 13 and 14.
 With that, Shinee successfully completed their 20-city, 30-concert tour, gathering 200,000 audience members overall.
 Furthermore, Shinee held a solo concert in Tokyo Dome, the first time since their Japanese debut, on March 14 and 15, 2015.
 The Tokyo Dome concert was the finale and encore for their Japanese tour.
 Forbes listed Shinee among Korea Power Celebrity in 2014.